 Language Skills in Demand:

-- Mandarin: Vital for understanding technical specifications and safety protocols.
+- Mandarin: Vital for understanding technical specifications, safety protocols, and local regulations.

 - English: Required for communicating with international clients and partners.